amortimer20/sehs-io/src/pages/c-sharp-fundamentals/activities/2-3-branching.md

 ### Introduction

-The last activity introduced us to the idea of controlling the flow of an application with _if statements_.
-The age validator app checked each if statement's condition resulted in true.
-There are many instances where you only want one selection to execute. i.e. One or the other.
+The last activity introduced the concept of controlling an application’s flow using _if_ statements.
+We used an age validator app that executed code only when an if statement’s condition evaluated to `true`.
+However, there are many cases where only one of several options should run—for instance, one outcome or the other.

-We can _branch_ if statements with to other kinds of statements, `else if`and `else`.
+We can extend an if statement to include other types of statements: `else if` and `else`.

-- `else if` must follow and if statement, and will only check it's condition if the preceding if statement condition resulted in `false`.
-You can chain as many else if statements as you want, but they _must_ come after the initial if statement.
+- `else if` follows an if statement and only checks its condition if the preceding if condition is false.
+You can chain multiple else if statements, but each must come after the initial if.
-- `else` must be at the end of an if or else if statement.
-It does not require a condition, and will execute if any preceding `if` or `else if` statement coniditions result in `false`.
+- `else` comes at the end of an `if` or else `if chain`.
+It has no condition of its own and executes only if all preceding conditions are `false`.
+In other words, you can think of `else` as a fallback or safety.

 **Example**